bgamari/ghc-wiki-import/pattern-families.md

     parsePacket :: ByteString -> _
     parsePacket (Bits 3 n (Bits n val bs)) = _
 ```

+Note that this is our first example of nesting a pattern family.
+More examples follow in the more advanced examples below.

 Compare that to the [ViewPatternsAlternative](view-patterns-alternative) version: